anthonyeft/Dino-Game-Internship-Project/README.md

 This is a mock internship for secondary school students to learn about the software development process.
 The project is inspired by the popular Chrome Dino Game.

 Students will take over a previous intern's work and continue to develop the game.
-They will learn about the software development process, including documentation and code maintainbility, while also learning a new library, Pygame - Community Edition.
+They will learn about the software development process, including documentation and code maintainability, while also learning a new library, Pygame - Community Edition.

 ## Getting Started